stfc/PSyclone/doc/developers.rst

-When a kernel is written to iterate over cells and modify a continuous field, PSyclone always computes dofs on owned cells and redundantly computes dofs in the level-1 halo (or level-2 if the field is on the fine mesh of an inter-grid kernel).
+When a kernel is written to iterate over cells and modify a continuous field, PSyclone always computes dofs on owned cells and redundantly computes dofs in the level-1 halo (or to depth 2 if the field is on the fine mesh of an inter-grid kernel - see :ref:`multigrid`).
 Users can apply a redundant computation transformation to increase the halo depth for additional redundant computation but it must always at least compute the level-1 halo.
 The reason for this is to ensure that the shared dofs on cells on the edge of the partition (both owned and annexed) are always correctly computed.
 Note that the outermost halo dofs are not correctly computed and therefore the outermost halo of the modified field is dirty after redundant computation.
 Also note that if we do not know whether a modified field is discontinuous or continuous then we must assume it is continuous.

 An alternative solution could have been adopted in Dynamo0.3 whereby no redundant computation is performed and partial-sum results are